 2- Sleep will help you with weight loss!
 Short sleep duration is one of the strongest risk factors for obesity in children and adults, so if you are trying to maintain or lose weight getting quality sleep is essential.

 3- Sleep deprivation disrupts your daily functions by increasing your ghrelin production (hunger hormone) and reducing your leptin, the hormone that suppresses appetite.
 As a result of which you have a bigger appetite and eat more.

 4- Heart disease and Stroke prevention!
 Getting plenty of quality sleep helps with lowering blood pressure, regulating cholesterol levels and lowers your stress levels.

 5- Curbs inflammation!
-Inflammation is linked to heart disease, stroke, diabetes, arthritis, bowel diseases and premature aging.
-Sleep deficit is know to activate inflammatory markers and cell damage.
+Inflammation is linked to heart disease, stroke, diabetes, arthritis, bowel diseases and premature ageing.
+Sleep deficit is known to activate inflammatory markers and cell damage.
 So, quality sleep between 7 to 8 hours will prevent an inflammatory response from the body.

 6- Improves your Immune system.
 While you are asleep your body is producing extra protein molecules that can strengthen your immune system and help your ability to fight common colds.

 7- Live Longer!
 Sleep affects your quality of life, so if you are waking up alert and refreshed, you have more chances of increasing your lifespan.

 8- Can help with mood, anxiety and depression.
 In general, if you get a good nights sleep you are more inclined to be relaxed, less irritable and in a better mood.
 It has been established that 90% of people with depression complain of poor sleep quality.